Makkah Masjid, Hyderabad

 Muhammad Qutb Shah, the sixth ruler of the Qutb Shahi dynasty, commissioned bricks to be made from the soil brought from Mecca, the holiest site of Islam, and used them in the construction of the central arch of the mosque, thus giving the mosque its name.

-The complex was put by UNESCO on its "tentative list" to become a World Heritage Site in 2014, with others in the region, under the name Monuments and Forts of the Deccan Sultanate (despite there being a number of different sultanates).
+In 2014, UNESCO placed the complex on its "tentative list" to become a World Heritage Site, with others in the region, under the name Monuments and Forts of the Deccan Sultanate (despite there being a number of different sultanates).

 History

-The construction of the Makkah Masjid began in the year 1617 CE, during the reign of Sultan Muhammad Qutb Shah, the sixth Qutb Shahi Sultan of Golconda (now Hyderabad).
+The construction of Makkah Masjid began in the year 1617 CE, during the reign of Sultan Muhammad Qutb Shah, the sixth Qutb Shahi Sultan of Golconda (now Hyderabad).
 The ruler personally laid its foundation stone.
 Around 8,000 workers were employed to build the mosque.
-It was completed by Mughal Emperor Aurangzeb in 1693.
-The three arched facades have been carved from a single piece of granite, which took five years to quarry.
+It was completed by Mughal Emperor Aurangzeb in 1694 CE.
+The three-arched façades have been carved from a single piece of granite, which took five years to quarry.

 Jean-Baptiste Tavernier, a French explorer, in his travelogue observed:It is about 50 years since they began to build a splendid pagoda in the town which will be the grandest in all India when it is completed.
 The size of the stone is the subject of special accomplishment, and that of a niche, which is its place for prayer, is an entire rock of such enormous size that they spent five years in quarrying it, and 500 to 600 men were employed continually on its work.
 It required still more time to roll it up on to conveyance by which they brought it to the pagoda; and they took 1400 oxen to draw it.

 Bombing

-On 18 May 2007, a bomb exploded inside the Makkah Masjid during Friday prayers, killing at least thirteen people and injuring dozens more.
+On 18 May 2007, a bomb exploded inside the Makkah Masjid during Friday prayers, killing at least sixteen people and injuring dozens more.
+Police also defused two homemade bombs near the mosque.